 - Dingaan did rule for twelve years though, and was overthrown by another half-brother (who admittedly had British backing) not directly conquered.
 That happened later.

-- The Master of Knight Templars Jacques de Molay cursed the engineers of his chapter's demise — King Philip IV of France and Pope Clement V — from his pyre.
+- The Master of Knight Templars Jacques de Molay was burned alive and cursed the engineers of his chapter's demise — King Philip IV of France and Pope Clement V — from his pyre.
 Before long both died and then a long streak of lethal calamities haunted Philip's descendants.